timmylindh/laravel-beanstalk-worker/README.md

 Provides functionality to utilize Laravel SQS queues and cron jobs in AWS Elastic Beanstalk worker environments.

-The package supports all Laravel queue and cron features, such as retries, backoff, delay, release, max tries, etc.
+The package supports all Laravel queue and cron features, such as retries, backoff, delay, release, max tries, timeout, etc.

 ## Installation